VeraVisions/nuclide/Documentation/Modules/MapC.md

 #### sendInput(targetEntity, inputName, dataString, targetActivator)

-Sends an input event to an NSEntity and with a specific activator.
+Sends an input event to an ncEntity and with a specific activator.
 While that can be __NULL__, this, or world most of the time - some inputs very much depend on the activator being valid within their respective contexts.

 ### Map-specific entities